 We will (temporarily) replace familiar objects with mathematical abstractions: signals, images, and movies will be considered elements in a "vector space."
 Ordinary numbers will be replaced by "fields."
-But the key structure is the "group", an (abstract) set of transformations with that have a few key properties.
-These properties formalize the notion that a group is a set of transformations of an object that preserves some specified aspects of that object's structure.
+The fundamental structure, however, is the "group", an (abstract) set of elements with a single operation and a few key properties.
+These properties allow a group to be an abstraction of a set of transformations of an object that preserves some specified aspects of that object's structure.
+Studying groups will also serve us in another way, as the basic relationships between groups - homomorphisms and isomorphisms - carry over to the other kinds of mathematical structures as well.